Asymptotics of multivariate sequences, part III: quadratic points: Five motivating applications

 The quantity $\qt^* (\rr , \rr)$ is the quadratic that is positive on the interior of the disk, reaching a maximum of~1 at $(0,0,1)$ and vanishing on the boundary of the disk.
 In coordinates, it is given by

 The quantity $\qt^*(\rr , \hht)$ is equal to $t-2s$.
-This vanishes on the line shown in figure~\ref{sf:teardrop}.
+This vanishes on the line shown in figure~\ref{fig:teardrop}.
 The branch of the arctangent chosen in the conclusion of Theorem~\ref{th:cone and plane} varies continuously through $\pi / 2$ as $\qt^* (-\rr , \hht)$ varies through zero and the argument of the arctangent passes through $\pm \infty$.
 The arctangent goes to zero where $\qt^* (\rr , \rr) = 0$ and $\qt^* (\rr , \hht) > 0$ (the part of the boundary of the disk to the left of the vertical line) and to $\pi$ where $\qt^* (\rr , \rr) = 0$ and $\qt^* (\rr , \hht) < 0$ (the part of the boundary of the disk to the right of the line).
 The residue $\dblres$ is immediately computed from~\eqref{eq:dblres} and is equal to~1.
 Finally, we have $P(\zz) = 1/2$ and $\qt^*(\hht,\hht) = -1$.
 Thus, as $\rr$ varies over the interior of the projective disk $B_2^*$ we have

 The computation for $\ww = (\pi , \pi , \pi)$ is entirely analogous, leading to the same contribution but with an extra sign factor of $(-1)^{i+j+n+1}$.
 We have already shown that all other contributions are of order $O(|\rr|^{-1})$.
-Therefore, we may sum these results to obtain the formula
+Therefore, we may sum these results to finish the proof of Theorem~\ref{th:new aztec}.
+A plot of this function is shown in figure~\ref{fig:aztec plot}; see~\cite[Figure~2]{aztec} for a contour plot of the same function. $\Cox$